Citizens Water & Sewer Rates

 - August 2015: Inviting consumer comments

-In IURC Cause Number 44990, Citizens is requesting approval of a system integrity adjustment for its sewer utility.
-If approved, the adjustment would add $1.30 to a monthly residential sewer bill for 5,000 gallons.
+In Cause Number 44990, Citizens has received IURC approval of a system integrity adjustment for its sewer utility.
+The adjustment will add $1.30 to a monthly residential sewer bill for 5,000 gallons.
 State law gives the OUCC 30 days to respond to such a request, and the OUCC filed its testimony in this case on October 30, 2017.

-The IURC issued its most recent sewer rate order for Citizens on July 18, 2016.
+The IURC issued its most recent general rate case order for Citizens' sewer utility on July 18, 2016.

 The order approved, with modifications, a settlement agreement among the OUCC, industrial customers, and Citizens.
 For a summary of the agreement, please see the OUCC's March 10, 2016 news release.